• Home

 Or, if you don’t mind being a 7-12 minute walk off-strip, the Ellis Island Casino & Brewery is where Lia stayed on her most recent trip to Las Vegas – it’s dirt-cheap and as a far as dirt-cheap hotels go, perfectly fine.

-Even when you can’t find a good deal for a hotel along the strip, you can often find a great deal on AirBnB.
+Even when you can’t find a good deal for a hotel along the strip, you can often find a great deal on VRBO.
 I’ve seen everything from apartment or room rentals for under $50/night to entire condominiums for rent, and even this MGM Balcony Suite for around $100/night!
-Be sure to scour AirBnB for deals if you want to stay on the Strip.
-There is even an apartment called On The Strip!
+Be sure to scour VRBO for deals if you want to stay on the Strip.
+This budget-friendly condo is on the strip and has a cute balcony to unwind in peace watching the bustle of the city.
+We recommend booking directly through VRBO because it has fewer fees and more flexible cancellation policies than Airbnb – also, we’re not fans of Airbnb’s unethical track record and lax security.

 Budget Las Vegas Accommodation in Downtown